Works Specific Requirements (WSR)

 WSR templates

-WSR templates are available in XML-based open-source files (.ods) on the Standards for Highways website to give the specifier a clear, consistent, and complete format to support the development of a contract-specific specification, see Figure 1.
+WSR templates are available in XML-based open-source files (.ods) on the Standards for Highways website (downloadable under the relevant Instructions for Specifier document, see how to download a WSR template) to give the specifier a clear, consistent, and complete format to support the development of a contract-specific specification, see Figure 1.

 Screenshot of an example tab from a Works Specific Requirement template